How to win the Ryder Cup: Star power, perfect pairs and Europe’s ‘guru’

 But there are many different ways to get there.
 Europe outsmarted the US at Gleneagles and wanted it more at Medinah.
 The Americans blasted Europe away at Hazeltine and humiliated them at Whistling Straits.

-Much of the Ryder Cup’s beauty is in the format, with paired foursomes and fourballs on Friday and Saturday before the Sunday singles, which throws up all manner of opportunity to strategise, and to over-think.
+Much of the Ryder Cup’s beauty is in the format, with paired foursomes and fourballs on Friday and Saturday before the Sunday singles, which throws up all manner of opportunities to strategise, and to overthink.
 And although the three-day event can often seem like a series of wild and unpredictable shifts in momentum, there are some key tenets to victory.

 Have the best players